raccoongang/edx-platform/lms/djangoapps/ytp_api/README.md

-The application has endpoint for creating user.
+The application has endpoint for user creating.

-Configuration instructions: Code needs next additional settings:
+Configuration instructions: feature needs next settings:

 1) 'EDX_API_KEY' - It is a token for checking authorized api calls. lms.auth.json must contain this token.
                 The following token should be available in the python code: 'HTTP_X_EDX_API_KEY,